Kicu/blog/db/hello-world.md

 I have created this blog mostly as an experiment in coding, and I feel quite happy with how this turned out.
 I was able to learn some new libraries, try out **TypeScript** on my own (without other people in the project doing the harder stuff) and touch every part of the process: the idea, the (simple) design, code, and finally deployment.

-That being said, since this is a blog, I wanted to share some of my thoughts related to the process of creating this.
+That being said, since this is a blog, I wanted to share some of my thoughts related to the process of creating it.

 ---